-If we discover that representations and warranties relating to a Mortgage were breached (i.e., that contractual standards were not followed), we can exercise certain contractual remedies to mitigate our actual or potential credit losses.
-These contractual remedies include the ability to require the seller/servicer to repurchase the Mortgage, reimburse us for losses realized with respect to the Mortgage after consideration of any other recoveries, and/or indemnify us.
-At the direction of FHFA, we implemented a new remedies framework for the categorization of origination defects for Mortgages with settlement dates on or after January 1, 2016.
+If we discover that the seller representations or warranties related to a Mortgage were breached (i.e., that contractual standards were not followed), we can exercise certain contractual remedies to mitigate our actual or potential credit losses.
+These contractual remedies include the ability to require the seller or servicer to repurchase the Mortgage, reimburse us for losses realized with respect to the Mortgage after consideration of any other recoveries, and/or indemnify us.
+At the direction of FHFA, we implemented a new remedies framework for the categorization of Mortgage origination defects for Mortgages with settlement dates on or after January 1, 2016.
 Among other items, the framework provides that "significant defects" will result in a repurchase request or a repurchase alternative, such as recourse or indemnification.